 According to the history of the Clapham family, maintained by the College of Heralds, in 965 King Edgar of England gave a grant of land at Clapham to Jonas, son of the Duke of Lorraine, and Jonas was thenceforth known as Jonas of Clapham.
 The family remained in possession of the land until his great great grandson Arthur sided against William the Conqueror during the Norman invasion of 1066 and, losing the land, fled to the north and on to Yorkshire.

 Clapham appears in the Domesday Book as Clopeham.
-It was held by Geoffrey de Mandeville and its domesday assets were 3 hides; 6 ploughs, 5 acres of meadow.
-It rendered £7 10s 0d, and was located in Brixton hundred.
+It was held by Geoffrey de Mandeville and its Domesday assets were 3 hides; 6 ploughs 5 acres of meadow.

-The parish measures 1.93 sqare miles.
-The benefice remains to this day a rectory and in the 19th century was in the patronage of the Atkins family: the tithes were commuted for £488.
-14. in the early 19th century and so the remaining glebe comprised only 11 acres in 1848.
-The church, which belonged to Merton Priory was, with the exception of the north aisle, which was left standing for the performance of the burial service, taken down under an act of parliament in 1774, and a new church erected in the following year at an expense of £11,000, on the north side of the common.
+The parish measures 1.93 square miles.
+The benefice remains to this day a rectory and in the 19th century was in the patronage of the Atkins family.
+The church, which belonged to Merton Priory was, with the exception of the north aisle, which was left standing for the performance of the burial service, taken down under an act of parliament in 1774, and a new church erected in the following year at great expense, on the north side of the common.

 Splashbacks of Distinction ensure that only the finest quality toughened glass is used in all our products.
 We guarantee all of our work and are fully insured.
 We employ only trained and certified engineers.
 Splashbacks of Distinction never leave your property without ensuring you are totally satisfied with your beautiful new glass splashback, baluster, shelving or shower enclosure.